symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 ### 2. Enterprise Agent Fleet Governance
 **As an** Enterprise AI Architect
-**I want to** define a TTL graph that describes all authorized agents in the fleet, including their capabilities, scope, and compliance classification
+**I want to** define a graph that describes all authorized agents in the fleet, including their capabilities, scope, and compliance classification
 **So that** the runtime can enforce which agents are allowed to execute, which data they access, and audit trail requirements they must follow.

 **Acceptance Criteria:**
-- TTL schema defines `iq:Agent`, `iq:Capability`, `iq:Scope`, `iq:ComplianceClass`
+- RDF schema defines `iq:Agent`, `iq:Capability`, `iq:Scope`, `iq:ComplianceClass`
 - SPARQL query identifies agents by compliance class (e.g., `HIGH_RISK`, `PCI-DSS`)
 - Runtime checks agent registry before execution
 - Capability matrix prevents unauthorized operations